-Noah’s Ark Children’s Hospice is a community based hospice service providing support for children and young people with life-limiting or life-threatening conditions and their families in the Central and North London boroughs of Barnet, Camden, Enfield, Haringey, Islington and Hertsmere.
+Noah’s Ark Children’s Hospice is a community-based hospice service providing support for children and young people with life-limiting or life-threatening conditions and their families in the Central and North London boroughs of Barnet, Camden, Enfield, Haringey and Islington, and Hertsmere.

 The children we work with have a range of conditions and often have very complex needs.
 Our services aim to help the children, their siblings and parents make the most of the time they have together, and we continue to support the families after bereavement.

 We have built a unique model of care over the years.
 Working with over 250 families, we have acquired a deep understanding of families’ needs.
 We understand the need for holistic care, addressing emotional, clinical, social and practical needs, and we tailor our approach to the needs of our families.

 We have built a pioneering volunteer programme.
-In 2008, Noah’s Ark was the first children’s hospice to establish a community volunteering project, after identifying that families needed support to spend time with their ill child.
+In 2008, Noah’s Ark was the first children’s hospice to establish a community volunteering project after identifying that families needed support to spend time with their ill child.
 Our volunteers make a real impact at home, at events and across the charity.